A Day in the Life

 In contemporary Western society, the prevailing attitude in many religious communities is, ‘We’re all heading in the same direction generally speaking, so let’s focus on what unites us rather than what divides us’.
 Further abroad, and within living memory, this is markedly less common, although not entirely unknown, and again this is where research will help.
 The persecution of Roman Catholic missionaries by the Japanese Shinto-Buddhist authorities was a brutal affair which has had long-lasting repercussions, including the development of hidden Christian communities in isolated parts of the Japanese archipelago which still exist (although they are less hidden) today.
 Likewise, the persecution of those who during the Reformation and European colonial expansion refused to convert to Roman Catholicism is well-documented, albeit often poorly understood.
 Although it can be tempting to see ordinary believers as being gutsy underdogs to tyrannical theologians and authorities, it is simply not true: these were ordinary believers who committed these atrocities.
 Although the names escape me at the moment, I believe it was a Dominican theologian, arguing against a Franciscan, who convinced Isabella the Great that it was wrong to treat the Native Americans as sub-human, thus leading her to attempt (sadly, largely ineffective) reforms of the Spanish colonies.

 The second important factor in the life of the believer is the experience of the religion itself, its rites and ceremonies and prayers.
 These can be as simple as a brief mantra recited at a specified time, or intensely elaborate and lengthy rituals.
 They should always serve a purpose, however.
 These purposes, too, can be as simple or as complex as necessary: Baal wants sacrifices because otherwise he will plunge the earth into darkness is a theological impetus which will probably lend itself to a fairly functional (and messy) ceremony, although the preamble can be as ornate as the writer wants.
-The Christian understanding of sacrifice, however, is very convoluted, and the reasons behind the various postures and garments used in Christian liturgy range from the mysterious to the profound to the banal – it may surprise you to discover how many vestments were originally just there to stop other important things becoming dirtied, but then became part of the ensemble themselves.
-Shintoism has a different concept of sacrifice again, and many (most?) forms of Buddhism have nothing to do with theology of sacrifice at all.
+The Christian understanding of sacrifice, however, is comparatively convoluted, and the reasons behind the various postures and garments used in Christian liturgy range from the mysterious to the profound to the banal – it may surprise you to discover how many vestments were originally just there to stop other important things becoming dirtied, but then became part of the ensemble themselves.
+Shintoism has a different concept of sacrifice again, and many (most?) forms of Buddhism have nothing to do with a theology of sacrifice at all.

 Christians meet together on Sundays because the Ten Commandments require Jews, who constituted much of the Early Church, to observe the Sabbath as a holy day.
 The Sabbath was, originally, Saturday, but because Jesus rose on the day after the Sabbath, the first day of the week, and appeared to his disciples on the first day of the week, the Early Church kept the obligation of holy restfulness on Sunday instead.
 This is also why Sunday is the first day of the week in many calendars.
 As a general rule, Christian denominations consider it a sin (whether it is called that or not) to fail to go to church on a Sunday unless some other obligation (sickness, crisis, military command) precludes it.
 Yet, polls show that most people who identify as Christian do not go to church every Sunday.
 We could interpret this as a conflict of the Christian ideal of obedience with the secular notion of self-care (for example).